 Undergraduate enrollment: 7,636

 Probably best known for its prestigious Law and Public Policy programs, Georgetown University is a private research university that enrolls over 7,500 undergraduates in the nation’s capital, just above the Potomac River.
 They offer 48 majors across four undergraduate schools and colleges.
 President Bill Clinton graduated from Georgetown.

 College Raptor’s match tool is free and takes just minutes.

 Wellesley is a private, women’s liberal arts college.
 It offers 32 academic department majors and 22 additional interdisciplinary majors.
 Wellesley is also known for its numerous cross-enrollment agreements with colleges such as Harvard, Olin, MIT, Bowdoin, Babson, and others.
 It’s home to nearly 2,500 undergraduate women.

 Undergraduate enrollment: 3,965

 Rice is a private research university located in downtown Houston.
 The school boasts a student-to-faculty ratio of just 5:1–one of the lowest in the nation–as well as a $5.5 billion endowment.
-Its 3,965 undergraduate student study in a range of areas, with Biochemisty, Bioengineering, and Mechanical Engineering being the most-popular majors.
+Its 3,965 undergraduate students study in a range of areas, with Biochemistry, Bioengineering, and Mechanical Engineering being the most popular majors.